danielepalumbo89/BBCNewsLabs_CodingExercise/README.md

-# BBCNewsLabs_CodingExercise
+# BBC News Labs - Coding Exercise

 Hello,

-This is my work for the BBC NewsLab coding excercise.
+This is my work for the BBC News Labs coding excercise.

 To be able to run the script, just download or `git clone https://github.com/danielepalumbo89/BBCNewsLabs_CodingExercise.git ` this repository in your Downloads folder.